maidsafe-archive/MaidSafe-Routing/docs/group_message_handling.md

 This document outlines a method of guranteeing group identification and does so in a simple, but very efficient method that requires no messages to confirm identities.
 This prevents man in the middle forgeries of any group messages.
 Even though these are a difficult attack, they are very dangerous and should be made impossible.
 The motivation here is to make such attacks impossible.

-At the same time this document addresses this situation using a method that requires very little code change and will improve netork efficiency by a factor of circa 30 times.
+At the same time this document addresses this situation using a method that requires very little code change and will improve network efficiency by a factor of circa 30 times.

 ## Overview

-This proposal will make use of N+P sharing and requires routing to make use of [secret shared data](https://github.com/maidsafe/MaidSafe-Common/blob/next/include/maidsafe/common/crypto.h#L231)
+This proposal will make use of N+P sharing and requires routing to make use of [secret shared data](https://github.com/maidsafe/MaidSafe-Common/blob/next/include/maidsafe/common/crypto.h#L231) where P (threshold) and N (number of shares) relate to majority and group size respectively.
+Nfs was consider the location for including this mechanism, but it appears routing is the logical place.
+When data is sent to the network is passes through ```shared_secret``` to create N parts.
+Each part is sent to a different close node.
+The close nodes then syncronise the parts until P are recieved.
+When P are recieved then this is considered syncronised and each node sends the part they were sent so the next group.
+The messaeg_id identifies the message and each part is added until there are P parts delivered.

+However, an important part is required, either this group has to send their ID packet with the nessage (instead of source address) or they send a notification of delivery to be picked up by the remote group.
+Calculating the distance a group should be in, is relatively simple (with a decent error level) and therefor the former option seems to be the most efficient, as long as the messaege (including message_id) is signed by the ID of each node in the group.

 ## Implementation